Book launch: ‘Student Equity in Australian Higher Education: Twenty-five years of A Fair Chance for All’

 Dr Flores, Director of Access and Equity at the Steinhardt Institute for Higher Education Policy at New York University, spoke about the ‘College Equity Trajectory’ in the United States and why it might matter for other nations.
 Dr Flores highlighted the unequal university access and completion rates in the United States and emphasised the benefits of diversity on university campuses.

-Dr Andrew Harvey, the Director of the Centre, and Dr Flores spoke about their current project on international access to higher education funded by the University of Pennsylvania: Margin Buster Micro Grant.
+Associate Professor Andrew Harvey, the Director of the Centre, and Dr Flores spoke about their current project on international access to higher education funded by the University of Pennsylvania: Margin Buster Micro Grant.
 The aim of this project is to develop an empirical framework for international comparative evaluation of higher education admissions policies, specifically in relation to students who are defined as minorities, disadvantaged, underserved or under-represented.

 The event was attended by over 40 La Trobe University staff, including researchers, lecturers and representatives from Diversity and Inclusion, Alumni and Advancement, Educational Partnerships, and the Enabling and Pathways program.